Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 description: 'In this article, we’re going to take a look at the current state of the Veil network.'
 ---

+## Launch of the world's most ambitious network

 In January of 2019, we launched Veil, one of the most ambitious and complex blockchain network protocols in existence.

 The Veil launch represented the first step towards our ultimate aim of providing "always-on" anonymity, meaning that in addition to the privacy provided by its Zerocoin implementation, its non-Zerocoin transactions, unlike other networks, are also protected with RingCT.

+## Current shortcomings

 In its initial release, however, complete anonymity in Veil is unavailable in two types of transactions.